cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ### **Stage 2:** The Monolithic Root Module (aka Terralith)

+As developers grow more comfortable with Terraform, they often transition to a more ambitious approach of automating everything.
+It results in creating a monolithic root module, also known as a Terralith.
+This stage is characterized by an expansive, all-encompassing Terraform configuration that attempts to manage every aspect of the infrastructure within a single module.

 1. Developers begin by composing a single root module that continuously expands.
-2. Define all environments as code (dev, staging, production) in a single Terraform root module, and use feature flags for everything (e.g. `prod_cluster_size`, `staging_cluster_size`, etc)
+2. Define all environments as code (dev, staging, production) in a single Terraform root module.
+3. Extensive use of feature flags for everything (e.g. `prod_cluster_size`, `staging_cluster_size`, etc)

 :::warning New Problems
-1. A million parameters for each environment to toggle settings.
+1. A million parameters duplicated for each environment in order to toggle settings.
 2. Impossible to test every combination of parameters.
 3. Not very DRY.
 Lots of code duplication.
 :::

 ### **Stage 3:** Move Towards Modularization

+As developers dive deeper into Terraform's capabilities, they begin to recognize the inefficiencies of their initial approaches.
+The move towards modularization represents a significant leap in managing infrastructure as code more effectively.

 1. Developers realize that a lot of code is getting copied and pasted, so they advance to writing modules to avoid duplication.
 2. Modules act like functions in Terraform: reusable and parameterized.
 They can be called multiple times and accept parameters.